 - There are no discounts or refunds for only attending part of the event.

 Cancellations and refunds only apply if the person cancelling cannot/will not nominate another qualifying person to take their place.
 The amount refunded is based on the amount received if it differs from the amount of the invoice.
 For instance online and international payments often have transaction fees deducted up front and thus what is received differs from what is paid.

 - For the participation fee

-- 100% Refund: If cancelled more than 30 days in advance
+- 100% of received payment refund: If cancelled more than 15 days in advance.

-- 0% Refund: If cancelled less than 7 days in advance or a registered participant does not show up at the event.
+- 0% of received payment refund: If cancelled less than 7 days in advance or a registered participant does not show up at the event.
 Any outstanding balance will still be owed unless a substitute participant is found.

 - All refunds will be dealt with after the event and once all fees have been received and expenses paid

-- 100% refund if cancelled 15 days or more in advance
+- 100% catering refund if cancelled 15 days or more in advance

-- 0% refund if cancelled less than 15 days in advance
+- 0% catering refund if cancelled less than 15 days in advance

 What is Covered by the Campaigning Forum Participation Fee?

 - Participation in all days of the Campaigning Forum (day 0 evening – day 2 late afternoon)

 - Lunch, 3 tea/coffee breaks a day and the associated venue service charges

 - The meeting rooms and facilities for both days of the Campaigning Forum (day 0 evening – day 2 late afternoon)